octopus-asorkin/docs/docs/deployments/patterns/auto-scaling-deployment-targets/azure.md

 # Scaling Out

 Our recommendation is to use [deployment target triggers](/docs/projects/project-triggers/deployment-target-triggers.md).
-They will fire anytime a new deployment target is found.
-In our testing, we have found it is normal to see a trigger do a deployment back to back.
+In our testing with VMSS, we have found it is normal to see a trigger do a deployment back to back.

 - The number of instances in a VMSS is increased from 1 to 10.
 - Octopus Deploy sees 4 of the 9 new VMs have come online and trigger a deployment.